 “The hairs of his head were white, like white wool, like snow.
 His eyes were like a flame of fire, his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters.“

-Hair like wool?
+Hair like wool

-Why was it white like wool?
-This may be because Jesus was in a glorified/heavenly state, and just as we see from verse 16 that his face was shining like the sun, the hair of Jesus was also radiating and illuminating the glory and holiness of God Himself.
+Jesus is not said to have hair like wool, but to have hair the color of wool.
+It actually says in verse 14b that it was white like snow as well, and obviously Jesus doesn’t have hair is textured like snowflakes.
+So the texture, style, and form is not articulated; only the colour.
+So, why was it white like wool?
+This may be because Jesus was in a glorified form in this vision, and just as we see from verse 16 that “his face was like the sun shining in full strength”, the hair of Jesus was also radiating and illuminating the glory of God, which is often depicted as white/yellow light.
 The fullness of the glory of Christ was seen by some of the disciples in Matthew 17 during the transfiguration on the mount, where it says:

 And he was transfigured before them, and his face shone like the sun, and his clothes became white as light. – Matthew 17:2

-Feet like burnished bronze?
+Feet like burnished bronze

 His feet were like “burnished bronze” as it says in the ESV, or “refined brass” as it says in the KJV.
 If we are going to look at the English translation only and assume this is a reference to skin colour, we could at most say this is a dark tan, and may have been closer to a gold/light-brown if we are going to go with the KJV says (which Black Hebrew Israelites will often use as their primary translation).